-- 3.4.1 The Council's Green Infrastructure Strategy adopted March 2013 sets out the vision and requirements in respect of Green Infrastructure within the District and provides the detail to Core Strategy Policy CP7.
-The importance of green infrastructure is firmly embedded in the NPPF which states "Local Planning authorities should: set out a strategic approach in their local plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure". - 3.4.2 In addition, the NPPF states that the planning system should contribute to and enhance the natural and local environment by 'minimising impacts on biodiversity and providing net gains in biodiversity where possible, contributing to the Government's commitment to halt the overall decline in biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.'
-By 2026 the Council and its partners will have worked with the community to achieve a well-used, managed, connected and expanding network of green infrastructure which provides a wealth of benefits for people, place and nature.
-The Council recognises that Green Infrastructure is a key element in delivering the following benefits and sustainable development within Bath and North East Somerset: - Supporting healthy lifestyles and thriving communities - Providing active access to the outdoors - Enhancing landscape character and built heritage - Enhancing biodiversity - Supporting healthy ecosystems - Providing climate change solutions - Invigorating the local economy and natural tourism - Enhancing sense of place
+- 3.4.1 The Council's Green Infrastructure Strategy adopted March 2013 and the Green Space Strategy 2015 sets out the vision and requirements in respect of Green Infrastructure within the District and provides the detail to Placemaking Plan Policy CP7 "Green Infrastructure" and Policy LCR6 "Sports and Recreational Facilities".
+Policy CP7 states that existing and new Green Infrastructure must be planned, delivered and managed as an integral part of creating sustainable communities.
+Policy LCR6 provides for contributions to off site accessible sport and recreational open space to meet the need arising from the development, where on site provision is not practicable. - 3.4.2 The National Planning Policy Framework (NPPF) 2018 (paragraph 170) states that the planning system should contribute to and enhance the natural and local environment by "minimising impacts on biodiversity and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures"; and Paragraph 96 states that access to a network of high quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities. - 3.4.3 The Council and its partners will work with the community to achieve a well-used, managed, connected and expanding network of green infrastructure which provides a wealth of benefits for people, place and nature.
+The Council recognises that Green Infrastructure is a key element in delivering the following benefits and sustainable development within Bath and North East Somerset: - Supporting healthy lifestyles and thriving communities - Providing active access to the outdoors - Enhancing landscape character and built heritage - Enhancing biodiversity - Supporting healthy ecosystems - Providing climate change solutions - Invigorating the local economy and natural tourism

+- Enhancing sense of place